Showing all 19 results

-Many CBD hemp flower strains match their low THC content with an ultra-high CBD content of 7-10% or more.
-In other words, CBD’s hemp flower’s ratio of CBD:THC is off the charts — which goes a long way towards explaining its relaxing, anti-stress nature.
+Many CBD hemp flower strains match their low THC content with an ultra-high cannabidiol content of 7-10% or more.
+CBD’s hemp flower’s ratio of CBD:THC is off the charts.
+No wonder it has such relaxing, anti-stress qualities.

 Why has smokable flower become so popular?
 Probably just the fact that CBD and our chemical makeup are a match made in heaven!

 Hemp, like any other type of cannabis, is an annually flowering plant.
 It’s also what’s called a photoperiod plant, which means it’s growing and ripening cycles track with the sun.